Wilhelm Boden: Career

 After earning a doctorate, Boden began his career as a court assessor in Cologne and subsequently from 1917 he served as an assessor in multiple city administrations including Cologne, Düsseldorf and Essen.

 He soon garnered praise and became well known for being a " 'hochqualifizierter, überdurchschnittlicher Verwaltungsjurist' [highly qualified and above average jurist]".
-In October 1919, Boden was appointed the district head of Altenkirchen.
+In October 1919, Boden was appointed the Landrat (district administrator) of Altenkirchen.
 For several years he was the youngest district head in the Prussian state.
 Apart from this activity, Borden was very successful in politics as well.

-Already in 1919 he was in the Rhenish Provincial Parliament.
-From 1929 to 1933, the dedicated center politician served again to the County Council and 1931/32 the Prussian State Council.
-Since April 1932 to October 1933, he was also a member of the Prussian Landtag.
+From 1919 to 1920, and again from 1929 to 1933, he was a member of the provincial Landtag of the Rhine Province.
+Between 1931 and 1932, he served as an alternate member of the Prussian State Council.
+From April 1932 to October 1933, he was a deputy of the Landtag of Prussia.

 With the coming to power of the Nazis, Boden's career was initially ended.
 He was relieved of his offices and retired.
 Despite being prosecuted and defamed by the Nazis and bombed twice in 1942 and 1944, the family survived the reign of terror.

 In April 1945, Boden was reinstated as head of the district Altenkirchen.
 However, his time in Altenkirchen was quickly over when on 6 June 1945 he was appointed district president of Koblenz.
 Even when the French took over the occupation zone, Boden was in office.
-In November 1945, the formation of a province Rhineland-Hesse-Nassau was decided and implemented on 2 January 1946, were Wilhelm Boden served as upper president.
+In November 1945, the formation of a province Rhineland-Hesse-Nassau was decided and implemented on 2 January 1946, where Wilhelm Boden served as upper president.
 The further development that led to the founding of the state of Rhineland-Palatinate, now went much more quickly.